Withiel: Church history

 The parish church, dedicated to St Clement, is in the village of Withiel and dates back to the 13th century.
 The original church was apparently a nave and chancel only but it was rebuilt in the 15th and 16th centuries in granite.
 At this time a tower and spacious south aisle were added, and later a smaller north aisle, used as a chapel by the Bevilles of Brynn.
 The dedication to St Clement is not recorded before 1478; St Clement is portrayed on the font which is of this date.
 The church and manor of Withiel belonged before the Norman Conquest to the monastery of Bodmin; the monastery retained possession until 1538.
 The benefice was never appropriated and has always been a rectory.
 Thomas Vivian, Prior of Bodmin, was also rector 1523-1533; his arms are in the east window of the south aisle.

 There are two Cornish crosses and a cross base in the parish.
 One of the crosses is at a road junction about a mile south of the churchtown and the other in the rectory garden.
 The latter formerly stood in the road outside the rectory but was moved into the garden about 1860; it is in a good state of preservation.
 The former cross is called Inches Cross; it is thought that most of the cross shaft is buried in the ground.

-The Rev. Sir Vyell Donnithorne Vyvyan, 9th Baronet (1826–1917) was Rector of Withiel.
-His father the Rev. Vyell Francis Vyvyan (1803–77) was also rector of Withiel, for 50 years.
+The Rev. Sir Vyell Donnithorne Vyvyan, 9th Baronet was Rector of Withiel.
+His father the Rev. Vyell Francis Vyvyan was also rector of Withiel, for 50 years.

+Cornish wrestling

+There were Cornish wrestling tournaments, for prizes, have been held in the Rectory grounds at Withiel.